AP Extra - Extracurricular Programs

 In the spring of freshman year, all Augusta Prep students and their parents will receive detailed information regarding registration and use of our Family Connection web tools.
 Students are required to use this system to manage their college search and selection process and parents are encouraged to make the most of the myriad resources it provides.
-If you have any questions, have misplaced your password, or need help using the system, please contact Ms. Johnson or Mrs. Vaughn right away.HOW DO I GET THERE?Family Connection Link for Augusta Prep
+If you have any questions, have misplaced your password, or need help using the system, please contact Mrs. Vaughn right away.HOW DO I GET THERE?Family Connection Link for Augusta Prep

 WHAT IS IT?